 Exploring the Church of the Holy Sepulchre: A Visitor's Guide

 Whether this is the true site of Calvary is moot.
-The Church of the Holy Sepulchre has been recognised as the site of Jesus Christ's crucifixion since the early Byzantine period.
+The Church of the Holy Sepulchre has been recognized as the site of Jesus Christ's crucifixion since the early Byzantine period and today is one of Jerusalem's most visited tourist attractions and a place of deep religious significance.
 Within the basilica are the last stations of the Via Dolorosa - Jerusalem's famous pilgrimage walk.
 The Church of the Holy Sepulchre can seem surprisingly small compared with the great cathedrals of Italy, Spain, and France, but this modest size belies its deep significance.
 For Christian believers of all denominations, this is the most holy place of their faith.
-Walking through the crush of pilgrims and wafting incense within the church are one of Jerusalem Old City's greatest experiences.
+Walking through the crush of pilgrims and wafting incense within the church is one of the greatest experiences in Jerusalem's Old City.

 Chapel of Adam

-From the entrance, steps lead down the north side to the Greek Orthodox Chapel of Adam in which there is also a cleft in the rock.
+From the entrance, begin your sightseeing tour by taking the steps that lead down the north side to the Greek Orthodox Chapel of Adam in which there is also a cleft in the rock.
 The chapel gets its name from the legend that Adam's skull was found under the Cross at Christ's crucifixion.
 On either side of the entrance are stone benches marking the site of the tombs of the first two rulers of the Crusader kingdom, Godfrey of Bouillon and Baldwin I. Their remains were removed by Muslims in the 13th century, and the tombs themselves were broken up by fanatical Greek monks in 1808.
-The appearance of the tombs is known from drawings made before their destruction: low columns supported saddle roofs, which bore Latin inscriptions.
+The appearance of the tombs is known from drawings made before their destruction - low columns supported saddle roofs that bore Latin inscriptions.
 One of them read (according to Zev Vilnay): "Here lies the famous Duke Godfrey of Bouillon, who won this whole country for the Christian faith.
 May his soul rest in Christ.
 Amen."
 The other read: "Here lies King Baldwin, a second Judas Maccabeus, the hope of his country, the pride of the Church and its strength.
 Arabia and Egypt, Dan and overweening Damascus feared his power and humbly brought him gifts and tribute.
 Alas!
 This poor sarcophagus covers him."